-Twitter is removing and/or adding warning labels to President Trump’s tweets on almost daily basis.
+Twitter is removing and/or adding warning labels to President Trump’s tweets on an almost daily basis.
 Facebook, meanwhile, recently announced it would restrict political ads and bar candidates from declaring victory until it says the results are final.

-The self-appointed regulators of internet political speech may try to stage a virtual coup by way of manipulating public perception of the election’s legitimacy.
+The self-appointed regulators of internet political speech may try to stage a virtual coup by way of manipulating the public perception of the election’s legitimacy.

-Another strange scenario that wouldn’t have seemed plausible in any but this strangest of years is that Joe Biden wins the election but doesn’t actually serve as President.
+Another strange scenario that wouldn’t have seemed plausible in any but this strangest of years is that Joe Biden wins the election but doesn’t serve as President.
 Instead, he hands off the presidency to his running mate Kamala Harris.